meshseed/eidolon-public/README.md

 ### [Latest Updates:](docs/updates.md)

 ### 🏠 New in v3.5: Local LLM Support (Offline Privacy)
-Run the entire mesh on your own hardware using Ollama!
+Run your entire mesh on your own hardware using Ollama!
 - Completely offline & private
 - No API keys required
-- Supports Gemma 2B, Llama 3, Mistral, etc.
+- Supports Gemma 12B, Llama 3, Mistral, etc.
 - [**Read the Local Mode Guide**](docs/local-mode-guide.md)

 ### 📱 New in v3.5: Mobile PWA Support